Preparedness & Response Plan

 The City will continue to adhere to all applicable existing OSHA standards and requirements.

 The City will coordinate and provide training to employees related to COVID-19.
-At minimum, the City will provide training as required under state executive orders and the following:
+At minimum, the City will provide training as required under state emergency rules and the following:

 - Workplace infection-control practices.